sourced-bvba/blog/_posts/2018-05-17-tackling-restbucks-clean-architecture.4.md

 }
 {% endhighlight %}

-However, this may require you to add the `annotation-api` dependency on your application layer.
+However, this may require you to add the `validation-api` dependency on your application layer.
 It's not really a technical dependency, as the library solely consists of annotations, but if you truly want to decouple your validation definition, you'd have to find a framework that allows you to do so independently from the class it's validating.
 I actually made [something like this](https://gitlab.com/lievendoclo/kval-dsl) because of this very reason.

 In short, aspects and AOP allow you to decouple functionality from the layers and defer technical decisions to somewhere outside of your application or domain.